It's a Mad, Mad, Mad, Mad World: Box office

 The film opened at the newly built Cinerama Dome in Los Angeles on November 7, 1963.
+It played there for 66 weeks.
 The UK premiere was on December 2, 1963, at the Coliseum Cinerama Theatre in London's West End.
 Distinguished by the largest number of stars to appear in a film comedy, Mad World opened to acclaim from many critics and tremendous box office receipts, becoming the third highest-grossing film of 1963, quickly establishing itself as one of the top 100 highest-grossing films of all time when adjusted for inflation, earning an estimated theatrical rental figure of $26 million.
 It grossed $46,332,858 domestically and $60,000,000 worldwide, on a budget of $9.4 million.
 However, because costs were so high, it earned a profit of only $1.25 million.
 The film premiered with a runtime of 192 minutes, but after the premiere, United Artists shortened the runtime to 160 minutes for its general release.
 The original runtime was 202 minutes.